Tracklit/TrackLitRN/replit.md

 ## Recent Changes
 - July 8, 2025: Enhanced Tools page with purple glow and added Sprinthia to navigation ✅
-  - Added purple outer glow to all Tools page cards matching ticker glow effect
+  - Added purple outer glow to all Tools page cards with reduced intensity
-  - Applied boxShadow: '0 0 20px rgba(168, 85, 247, 0.5)' to both enabled and disabled cards
+  - Applied boxShadow: '0 0 10px rgba(168, 85, 247, 0.25)' to both enabled and disabled cards (50% opacity and range)
   - Added Sprinthia as 6th bottom navigation item with robot icon
   - Updated navigation grid from 5 to 6 columns to accommodate Sprinthia
   - Bottom navigation now includes: Home, Practice, Programs, Race, Tools, Sprinthia